Undergraduate Degree Programs

 -- Stefan Banach

 In addition to being one of the most pure and elegant human intellectual pursuits, mathematics also provides much of the language and quantitative underpinnings of the natural and social sciences, and mathematical scientists have been responsible for the development of many of the most commonly used tools in business management as well as for laying the foundation for computational and computer science.
-The name of the Department of Mathematical Sciences reflects its tradition of outstanding research and teaching of applicable mathematics relating to these areas.
+The name of the Department of Mathematical Sciences reflects its tradition of outstanding research and teaching of applicable mathematics relating to many areas.
 Below are links to current CMU catalog descriptions of our degree programs.

 B.S. in Mathematical Sciences